uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/api/memory.rst

   concat dimension / axis.

-* A forward convolution with a source memory object with zero in the minibatch dimension would always produce a detination memory object with a zero in the minibatch dimension and perform no computations.
+* A forward convolution with a source memory object with zero in the minibatch dimension would always produce a destination memory object with a zero in the minibatch dimension and perform no computations.

 * However, a forward convolution with a zero in one of the weights dimensions